brentp/methylcode/README.rst

 MethylCoder
 ===========

-Single entry point for fast, simple processing of bisulfite-treated reads into methylation data.
-Also includes scripts for analysis and visualization.
+MethylCoder is a single program that takes of bisulfite-treated reads and outputs per-base methylation data.
+It also includes scripts for analysis and visualization.
 In addition to a binary output and a SAM alignment file, the direct output of methylcoder is a text file that looks like ::